Bat Symbolism and Meaning – Totem and Spirit

 Maya

 The Mayan people also believed that bats were powerful spiritual creatures.
-They saw them as a sign of protection and luck, particularly for travelers who were on long journeys.
+They saw them as a sign of protection and luck, particularly for travelers on long journeys.

 They were also seen as messengers from the gods that could bring spiritual wisdom to humans.
 In some legends, bats were thought to be able to fly between the underworld and the heavens, bringing back important messages from the gods.